travelnxtComponents/t-hotel-search/spec.md

 - Auto-suggest - Destination text box to show loader while processing and cross icon after selection to clear
 - Auto-suggest - Select value from suggested value but display short version of selection in text box
 - Auto-suggest - Spec should categorised with CITY / AIRPORT and POINTS OF INTEREST.
+- Auto-suggest - Pass on the location object of user selection.

 ## Test Cases